Hapkido in New Zealand

 Since 2013, we have also incorporated additional material from the Hanminjok Hapkido style where appropriate, further enriching our curriculum.

-As of July 2024, the Upper Hutt Martial Arts Academy serves as the headquarters for Hapkido New Zealand, an informal collective of seven Hapkido schools across the country.
+The Upper Hutt Martial Arts Academy serves as the headquarters for the New Hapkido New Zealand Federation, an incorporated society that includes a collective of seven Hapkido schools across the country.
+We are also open to other Korean Martial Arts schools in New Zealand looking for a home to join.

 Grandmaster Jung Nam Lee (Deceased, 9th Dan Hapkido)